Schibsted-Tech-Polska/gardr-plugin-host-postscribe/README.md

-# Gardr Postscribe Plugin
+# Gardr Postscribe Plugin (Host)

-Gardr plugin to enable content rendering with Postscribe.
+Gardr plugin to enable content rendering with [Postscribe](https://github.com/krux/postscribe).
 It takes script pointed at options.url and renders it into host page (no iframe) using Postscribe.
 Element chosen as Gardr container will be used to render a script.

 ## Install